Is it if or when we sin? What’s in a word?

 Escape from condemnation

-Nevertheless, he also understood that even though walking in the Spirit of Christ removes the propensity to sin, it does not necessarily take away the possibility of sinning.
+Nevertheless, he also understood that even though walking in the Spirit of Christ removes the propensity to sin, it does not remove the possibility of sinning.
 For those who might slip in their walk, succumb to temptation and temporarily fall into sin, should have remorse for offending the supreme love of their lives, namely God.
 But, they should also not despair of not having the opportunity to be reconciled with God again.

-So John continues in the same verse to say: “And IF anyone sins …” This is a far cry from what these teachers purport.
+So John continues in the same verse to say: “And IF anyone sins …” This is a far cry from what these teachers proclaim.
 John is saying that should anyone fall into sin they have an advocate.
 He definitely is not saying that we will fall into sin as a matter of course!

 Christians do not habitually sin